These perfectly tender potatoes sauté with onion, bell pepper, and seasonings. You’re going to want to make them over and over again!

 2. Don’t start with the cover on your skillet.
 This will cause your potatoes to get too mushy.
 We want to first achieve that beautiful browning on the outside of the potatoes before covering.

-3. Stir frequently.
+3. Stir frequently and use a large frying pan.
 Potatoes have to touch the bottom of the skillet to brown.
 If you leave them all piled up you’re going to have some potatoes that never touch the bottom.
 Move them around so everybody gets an opportunity to brown.

 5 from 1 vote

 These perfectly tender potatoes sauté with onion, bell pepper, and seasonings.
+They're a delicious side dish for breakfast, lunch, or dinner.
 You're going to want to make them over and over again!

 Ingredients